-The Netflix series, Bridgerton, has turned the world on its head with its romantic Regency settings, and you can visit them on a fabulous England vacation.
-Chosen by the American Film Institute as the 2021 Top Television Program, Bridgerton gives us a look inside this fictional family, beginning with London’s social season when the marriageable young of English gentry and nobility are launched into society.
+The romantic Regency era series, Bridgerton, is set in England and you can visit their dreamy locations.
+Chosen by the American Film Institute as the 2021 Top Television Program, Bridgerton gives us a look inside a fictional family.
+It begins during London’s social season, when the marriageable young of English gentry and nobility are launched into society.

-The second season of Bridgerton aired on March of 2022, and it was the most-watched television series on the planet.
-It’s no wonder that they’ve already been re-upped for Seasons 3 and 4.
-During the period of this Regency series, we’re pulled into the eight, close-knit Bridgerton brothers and sisters as they navigate, manipulate, and thrive in London’s high society.
-Based on Julia Quinn’s bestselling series, the show’s creator says it’s a mix of fantasy and history, suggesting we simply enjoy the marriage of the two elements.
-We do.
+The second season of Bridgerton aired March, 2022; it was the most-watched television series of its time.
+(Seasons 3 and 4 are in the works.)
+This Regency epic pulls us into the close-knit siblings as they navigate, manipulate, and thrive in London society.
+Based on Julia Quinn’s bestselling books, the show’s creator says it is a mix of fantasy and history, suggesting we simply enjoy the marriage of both elements.

 When you visit Bath, you must go to the Royal Crescent.
 This is a sumptuously curved row of 30 terraced homes built between 1767 and 1774.
 You will recognize it instantly from the series; it is unique and used in a number of episodes.
 Listed as a Grade I building, this is Georgian architecture at its finest.
 Picture 114 columns that are 45 feet high!